kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

 A general problem of the proposed algorithm lies in the **PSF selection** scheme.
-The quality measure for correct deblurred images is reduced to the existence of salient edges in the deblurred image.
+The quality measure for correctly deblurred images is reduced to the existence of salient edges in the deblurred image.
 The assumption on salient edges in natural images is right but the measurement prefers images with high contrast due to the salient edges the contrast produces.
 Figure :ref:`wrong-